IreStridori/AdvProg-2024-25/README.md

    - **Methods**: 2 different ways of analysing a motif were implemented.
      - `extract_motifs(self, seq_idx, motif_length, minimum)`: if the user does not have a specific motif to search, this method extracts all possible subsequences of length `motif_length` from the given `seq_idx` which repeats at least `minimum` times.
 Returns a Pandas DataFrame with motif counts.

-     - `find_motif(self, motif)`: if the user has a specific generic motif, this searches the subsequence across all sequences in the dataset.
+     - `find_motif(self, motif)`: if the user has a specific motif, this searches the subsequence across all sequences in the dataset.
 Returns a Pandas DataFrame listing:
 		- **Motif** searched
  		- Sequence **Identifier**
 		- **Number of occurrences** per sequence